-If there is dirt or dust on the lens surface, remove it with a blower or sweep it off gently with a lens brush.
-If there are fingerprints or dirt on the lens surface, wipe them off with a piece of clean, soft gauze.
-Using solvents could discolor the correction lens frame.
 If you normally wear eyeglasses for distance viewing, or close-up work, and want to continue to wear them while using the camera, follow the procedure described above.
 Alternatively, if you prefer to remove your eyeglasses while working with the camera, please repeat the method of adjustment above without wearing them.